View and use Change Analysis in Azure Monitor

 Pin to the Azure dashboard

-Once you have applied filters to the Change Analysis homepage:
+Once you applied filters to the Change Analysis homepage:

 Select Pin current filters from the top menu.